This chapter includes the following sections:

 JAVA_HOMEby running a command similar to the following:

 During the software installation, you are asked to specify several installation directories.
 It is helpful to have an understanding of those directories and what they contain when installation is complete.
 The following directories are created:

-This is the directory into which Oracle Unified Directory, WebLogic Server, and the Application Development Framework are installed.
-Oracle WebLogic Server and the Application Development Framework must be installed if you plan to manage Oracle Unified Directory by using Oracle Directory Services Manager (ODSM).
+Oracle Middleware home is the directory under which Oracle Unified Directory, Oracle WebLogic Server, and Oracle Application Development Framework are installed.
+Oracle WebLogic Server and the Application Development Framework must be installed if you plan to manage Oracle Unified Directory using Oracle Directory Services Manager (ODSM).

 OUD_ORACLE_HOME directory is

 The installer creates this directory under the location you enter in the Oracle Middleware Home Location field.
 This directory contains the Application Development Framework.

 A WebLogic domain includes a special WebLogic Server instance called the Administration Server, which is the central point from which you configure and manage all resources in the domain.